vilmibm/murepl/README.md

 After the initial 48 hours of development MUREPL worked and was, subjectively, fun.
-But it was essentially a gamification of one giant security whole since I didn't have time to come up with a sandboxing system.
+But it was essentially a gamification of one giant security hole since I didn't have time to come up with a sandboxing system.

 It also crashes for other reasons and is in general pretty rough around the edges.
+Actually, it's rough everywhere.
+It is rough.
+It will cut you.

 MUREPL's real life is just beginning as it will be improved and stabilized post-competition.